 Eligibility to apply is restricted to British subjects who have graduated with a good Honours degree or equivalent.

 Students wishing to apply should download the application form below and should send details of their degree results, and the course for which they intend to use the scholarships, and for which they should already have been accepted to:

 Specific awards may be made for attendance at the Bergen and Oslo summer schools, for which the deadline is 31 March.
 Applicants for a Summer School bursary should also ask for one reference to be sent directly to our address by the same date.

 Download application form

-The Anglo-Norse is pleased to announce that in 2017 it set up a five-year scholarship scheme with NTNU whereby a British student accepted to study for a Master Degree at NTNU, and who has a First Class, or good Upper Second Class Degree may be awarded a one-year scholarship worth £2,500.
+In 2017 the Anglo-Norse set up a five-year scholarship scheme with NTNU whereby a British student accepted to study for a Master Degree at NTNU, and who has a First Class, or good Upper Second Class Degree may be awarded a one-year scholarship worth £2,500.
 The recipient to be chosen by NTNU on the basis of results obtained in their first degree and in consultation with the Anglo-Norse Society.
-The first holder will be announced in September 2017.
+The second holder will be announced in August 2018.